gokulmInfy/m2x-arm-mbed/README.md

 Device ID
 -------

-A device is associated with a data source, it is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the device used:
+A device is associated with a source of data.
+It is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the device used:

 ```
 char deviceId[] = "<device id>";